volkantasci/teable-client-docs/docs/spaces/creation.md

    - Use the most restrictive role that still allows users to do their work

 2. **Invitation Management**
-   - Set appropriate expiration times for invitation links
-   - Regularly clean up unused invitation links
    - Use email invitations for direct user invites
    - Use invitation links for broader sharing needs
+   - Regularly review and clean up invitations

 3. **Security Considerations**
    - Regularly audit space access and permissions
    - Remove collaborators who no longer need access
-   - Use time-limited invitation links when possible
    - Monitor space activity for unusual patterns

 ## Error Handling